Jaxx497/concertus/readme.md

 ## Current Development Objectives
 - Implementing a playlist system
- - Bulk Selection (Implemented, but needs cleanup)
+ - Bulk Selection (Implemented- need to add it for sidebar view)
+- Change order of songs in playlists and queue
  - Create new playlist on add song to playlist popup
- - Change order of songs

 ## TODO